freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/export.md

 ## Table Metadata

-Table-level metadata is written to `table/table.json`.
-This contains things like table name, manufacturer and authors, and will be extended in the future.
+Table-level metadata is written to `table/table.json` as a `TableMetadata` object: table name, abbreviation, primary and secondary authors, release date, original release year, and manufacturer.
+Captured table screenshots are not part of this file — they are written separately, under the top-level `screenshots/` folder, alongside a `table-bounds.json` crop sidecar.

 ## Globals, Assets, and Sounds